The Road to Togus Remembered:

 At Alna Center, the 3rd Maine Infantry Company A will be set up where you can experience living history demonstrations, infantry drill and other Civil War talks and displays.
 After our layover at the Civil War encampment, we’ll return back to Sheepscot station where you’ll want to explore our railyard, examine our displays, and peruse our gift shop.

 Ticket price includes the steam train ride, admission to the soldier’s encampment, as well as parking at Sheepscot.
-This event augments the usual Sheepscot Valley Steam Train ride, but at no additional cost (except the Sat.
-3pm Special.)
+This event augments the usual Sheepscot Valley Steam Train ride.

 Note that passengers requiring extra assistance, including those in wheelchairs can be accommodated on this train (however, detraining at Alna Center to view the encampment may be a challenge.)
 Well-behaved dogs are allowed at the discretion of the Conductor.

-The Road to Togus Remembered: Civil War Reenactment trains depart Sheepscot station (97 Cross Road, Alna) promptly at 11a, 1p, and 3p on Saturday June 21 and Sunday June 22.
+The Road to Togus Remembered: Civil War Reenactment trains depart Sheepscot station (97 Cross Road, Alna) promptly at their scheduled times on Saturday June 20 and Sunday June 22 (Father’s Day!).

 We look forward to seeing you on the narrow gauge!